 The new outward peace that followed did not result in unity for the Egyptian church.
 Melitius and his followers had by then formed separate congregations and dioceses, apparently calling themselves the “Church of Martyrs” (Ἐκκλησία Μαρτύρων) as opposed to the “Catholic Church” (Ἔκκλησία καϑολικὴ; so Epiphanius, Adv.
 Haer.
 68.3).
 Among the other ways that they distinguished themselves was a stricter practice of re-admitting the lapsi (Christians who had denied the faith during the persecution but who wished to re-enter the church).
 While Peter had called for a quicker re-admittance for the penitent, Melitius wished to prolong the process both to make the enormity of the sin evident, and to ensure the repentance bore the necessary fruits.
 It would take several decades for this aspect of the disagreement to fade.
 In the meantime the Melitians ordained new bishops and priests, and even founded their own monasteries.

 Peter’s successor, Alexander, seems to have taken an irenic view towards the schismatics (Epiphanius, Adv.
 Haer.
 68.3), but the situation was further complicated by the Arian controversy.
 There is no evidence that Melitius and his church was initially favorable to Arius’s christological position.
 When the Council of Nicaea met in 325, the Melitian situation was discussed and an attempt was made to conclude the schism without exacerbating it further.
 In a letter to the Alexandrian church the council relayed its conclusion.
 Acknowledging that Melitius had acted with “great impulsiveness and boldness in administering ordination” and “strictly speaking, did not deserve pardon,” they yet allowed him to remain in his city as long as he conducted no further ordinations.
 His clergy could continue to serve in their respective cities but the catholic clergy would have priority of place and honor.
-And all would be under the supervision and authority of “a the bishop of the catholic apostolic church” who himself would be “under the authority of our pious fellow-minister Alexander” (Document 3).
+And all would be under the supervision and authority of “a the bishop of the catholic apostolic church” who himself would be “under the authority of our pious fellow-minister Alexander” (Mel.
+3).

 In order to assure that further ordinations did not take place, Melitius was asked to submit to Alexander a list of his clergy.
-He did this (Document 4) sometime before Alexander’s death, and that list has survived in a writing of Athanasius.
+He did this (Mel.
+4) sometime before Alexander’s death, and that list has survived in a writing of Athanasius.
 That same year, 327, Melitius died, but not before appointing John Arkhaph, Bishop of Memphis, to succeed him as head of the Church of Martyrs.
 This appointment was evidence that the submission of a list of clergy had not meant a submission to the church in general.
 This became even more evident in 328 when John and the Melitians became opponents of the new biship of Alexandria, Athanasius.
-This resulted in the Melitians making common cause with the post-Nicaea supporters of Arius against Athanasius in the following decades (Documents 5ff.)
+This resulted in the Melitians making common cause with the post-Nicaea supporters of Arius against Athanasius in the following decades (Mel.
+5ff.)
 The schism remained in existence for several centuries, but by the end of the fourth century it had lost its vigor.

 Unfortunately, the Melitian problem did not completely go away.
 Contrary to the provisions of the Nicene Council, Melitius named a successor by the name of John Archaph.
 The Melitians made an alliance with Eusebius of Nicomedia and his followers during the summer of 330.
 The schism continued to flourish with Eusebius acting as one of the main instigators, and he used the controversy to work against his enemy Athanasius, current bishop of Alexandria.